timtylin/ScholarlyMarkdown-website/index.md

 ScholarlyMarkdown introduces some new syntax for scholarly and academic features.
 However, at the same time it aims to be composed of 100% valid Github-Flavored Markdown and PHP Markdown Extra syntax and almost 90% backwards compatibility with existing renderers of those syntaxes, while being 100% compatible with Pandoc-markdown.
 It contains no completely new syntax over the previous standards, and instead provides its power from conventions.

 Furthermore, ScholarlyMarkdown borrows a unique templating system/language from Pandoc with variables and metadata that may be set using YAML blocks inside the document.
-This allows flexibility to configure the output formatting to your heart's content without polluting the soucre text with presentation-specific code.
+This allows flexibility to configure the output formatting to your heart's content without polluting the source text with presentation-specific code.

 ## Guides